 You can share this article as long as you include the full copyright message below.
 If you share through Facebook (link is also below), the message automatically copies.

-Copyright © 2018 by Rosemary McCarthy.
+Text and illustrations copyright ©Rosemary McCarthy (originally October 2016, updated August 20, 2018).
 All rights Reserved.
-To copy, share, or distribute this article simply ensure the content is copied in its entirety, is unaltered, and is distributed freely and for no monetary or personal gain, and that this copyright notice and the link for the article and the website www.yourjourneytopeace.com are included.
-You can contact me at: email@example.com Blessings and thank you kindly!
+You may only copy, share and distribute this article provided that the content is copied in its entirety, is unaltered, and is distributed freely and for no monetary or personal gain, and that this copyright notice and the link for the article and the website www.yourjourneytopeace.com are included.
+However, I would appreciate if you would inform me of where or to whom it has been shared, using email email@example.com.
+Blessings, and thank you kindly.